ag-grid/angular-data-grid/getting-started-video-tutorial/docs/002-enterprise-edition.md

 You will see that enterprise features like row grouping are identifiable with a red "(e)" symbol in the docs.
 Anything without this symbol means it is part of the Community edition.

-AG Grid does not require a trial license for Enterprise evaluation you are free to trial Enterprise in your own organisation, a license is required when you deploy the application to production.
+AG Grid does not require a trial license for Enterprise evaluation you are free to trial Enterprise in your own organization, a license is required when you deploy the application to production.

 If you wish to remove the watermark and console message then a trial license can be issued to help you evaluate AG Grid without the license warnings.